Cost Update

 What Affects the Cost?

-Third, permits and inspections are a real factor here.
-The City of Austin Development Services Department requires mechanical permits for HVAC change-outs.
-While the fees themselves aren't the biggest part of the bill, the requirement for a professional "duct leak test" (or HERS rating) can add a few hundred dollars to the project cost.
+Third, don't overlook permits and inspections.
+The City of Austin Development Services Department requires a mechanical permit for HVAC change-outs.
+While the permit fee itself isn't the biggest part of your budget, the requirement for a professional "duct leak test" or "Title 24" style energy audit can add a few hundred dollars to your bottom line.

 How to Save Money on Furnace/HVAC Replacement